deis/example-clojure-ring/README.md

 Detailed configuration changes are best done via the web console, which exposes additional helpers, drop-downs and overrides.

-Start the Platform
+Start the Service
 ------------------
-To start your platform use the `opdemand start` command:
+To start your service use the `opdemand start` command:

 	$ opdemand start app

-You will see real-time streaming log output as OpDemand orchestrates the platform's infrastructure and triggers the necessary SSH deployments.
-Once the platform has finished starting you can access its services using an `opdemand show`.
+You will see real-time streaming log output as OpDemand orchestrates the service's infrastructure and triggers the necessary SSH deployments.
+Once the service has finished starting you can access its services using an `opdemand show`.

     $ opdemand show app

 	Application URL (URL used to access this application) http://ec2-23-20-231-188.compute-1.amazonaws.com

 Open the URL and you should see "Powered by OpDemand" in your browser.
-To check on the status of your platforms, use the `opdemand status` command:
+To check on the status of your services, use the `opdemand status` command:

 	$ opdemand status
 	app: Clojure Application (1-node) (status: running)

-Deploy the Platform
+Deploy the Service
 ----------------------
 As you make changes to your application code, push those to GitHub as you would normally.
 When you're ready to deploy those changes, use the `opdemand deploy` command: